Social Security Disability Information Center

 If you are considering applying for Social Security Disability benefits, or if you are in the midst of appealing a denial of benefits, it is important to understand the Social Security Administration’s approval process.
 In addition to meeting the definition of “disabled” and fulfilling the earnings requirements that the Social Security Administration (SSA) dictates, you must present a convincing and organized claim.

-An experienced Social Security Disability attorney from Law Offices of Judith S. Leland, APLC in Downey, CA, can offer insight and guidance in your pursuit of benefits.
+An experienced Social Security Disability attorney from Leland Law in Downey, CA, can offer insight and guidance in your pursuit of benefits.

 What Are Social Security Disability Benefits?